-The unrealistic surface responses that occur in the model to the west of the massifs considered are due to the linear boundary condition in (12), to the positive mountain slope $\partial{\lambda}h$ west of the mountain crests, and to the zonally uniform low level wind $\bar{u}g(z=0)$.
-In reality however, the region west of the crests of the mountains corresponds either to very high altitudes, where the surface wind is essentially positive according to the zonal wind composite in Fig. 9, or to more moderate altitudes where the zonal wind composite is almost null near the ground (see again Fig. 9).
-These effects can be accounted for by using the lower boundary condition in (7b), with w' = 0 and F' as in (18), but taking Q' such that (7b) becomes
+mountain slope $\partial{\lambda}h$ west of the mountain crests, and (iii) the zonally uniform low-level wind $\overline{u}g(z = 0)$.
+In reality, however, the region west of the crests of the mountains corresponds either to very high altitudes, where the surface wind is essentially positive according to the zonal wind composite in Fig. 9, or to more moderate altitudes, where the zonal wind composite is almost null near the ground (see again Fig. 9).
+These effects can be accounted for in the second bracket of (7) by imposing w' = 0 and F' as in (18), but taking Q' such that (12) becomes